dsccommunity/dsccommunity.org/content/Community/committee.en.md

 author: "gaelcolas"
 ---

+Here's an explanation of what the DSC Committee is attempting to help with, and how we're trying to help the community.

+[Come and chat to us](http://slack.poshcode.org) if you'd like to discuss how we can improve!

 ## The Decision Process

 The DSC committee is a steering committee that makes decisions affecting the organization and the DSC Resources it owns.